Frequently Asked Questions

 - Mail a letter or information to P.O.
 BOX 130, San Gabriel, CA 91778-0130

-3. When can trash cans be curbside for collection?
+3. When can trash containers be curbside for collection?

 Trash containers may be set curbside for collection no earlier than 6:00 PM the day before collection and must be removed from public view by 8:00 PM on the day of collection.
 Placing the trash containers in public view beyond this time frame is a violation and can be reported.